ztek-chalmers/izettle-daily-reports/README.md

 `.env` in the same folder as this README file with a copy of the follow snippet.
 Before you can run the tool, you have to get the passwords, id's and secrets from their respective place.

-This informatino should NEVER be saved in a public place.
+This information should NEVER be saved in a public place!!!

 ```bash
 # Your iZettle email adress